DCAN-Labs/cdni-brain/docs/roadblocks.md

 # Common Roadblocks on MSI

-31. If you get an error (e.g. about disk space), change your group:
+31. If you get a `Disk quota exceeded` error, try changing your group:

+    * First check that the share isn't full: `groupquota`

     * One file: `chgrp faird filename`